American Shakespeare Theatre: Fire

-Although the trio originally pled not guilty in court, they publicly confessed after the theatre arson on Snapchat.
+The trio originally pled not guilty in court, but they publicly confessed on Snapchat after the theater arson.
 Sakowicz and Keller later changed their pleas to guilty, with Sakowicz being found primarily responsible and receiving a ten-year prison sentence as well as 15 years special parole and mandatory psychiatric treatment.
 Keller potentially faces up to 18 months in prison, while Caraballo's case remains pending and sealed as of December 2022.

-The Shakespeare Academy at Stratford said it plans to continue to stage outdoor performances at the property during the summer of 2019.
+The Shakespeare Academy at Stratford said that it plans to continue to stage outdoor performances at the property during the summer of 2019.

+Redevelopment

+In 2022, the town of Stratford was awarded three million dollars from the State Bond Commission to redevelop the site.
+Proposals were rejected for a large scale replica of an Elizabethan theater in favor of more modest designs featuring a multi-disciplinary arts space and an outdoor amphitheater, collectively known as the Stratford Performing Arts Center.